TibiNonEst/Server-Status/README.md

 **Note: The `/reload` command does not currently work as expected, this is being investigated, but if you need to reload your socket.io connected and `/reload` doesn't work restart the server**

 ### Installation
 The bungeecord and spigot plugins are installed like any other plugin, just add them to your plugin folder and you're good to go!
+You can download the plugin in the releases tab.

 ### Configuration
 All of the configuration is contained within the `config.yml` file.
 In here you should set the `address` field to you're web server address and the `port` field to your web server port.
 The `no-permission` field is what will be show when someone tries to run the `/reload` command without proper perms.